santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Assignments/Logbook Entry 2 - Simple Example.md

 add_link function called with arguments: A, C, 1
 ```

 That doesn't seem right....
-I think there was an issue with adding nodes as the final else case.
-Let's try again.
+Seems we forgot a major function in our Network implementation - `update_links`.
+We also need to call the printing functions within the linkstate and update functions.